 Several other works have investigated the influence of noise on quantum computer performance.
 Our method is unique in determining the full distribution of states instead of only the density matrix, and its ability to handle control noise varying on the timescale of a single pulse.
 Ref.~\cite{noisecheck1} simulates the influence of dephasing, while Ref.~\cite{noisecheck2} benchmarks quantum computing performance against a noise model where Pauli gates are randomly inserted in the circuit and the state is described on a density matrix level.
 Other methods use randomized circuit benchmarking \cite{randomizedtheory} to characterize their fidelity performance \cite{randomized1,randomized2,randomized3}.

-In section \ref{Section:SSEEqn} we briefly discuss the relevant analytic results of Ref.~\cite{ssetheory}, which are experimentally verified in this work.
-In subsequent sections (Sect.~\ref{section:Experiment},\ref{sec:ExperimentalVerification}) we provide a detailed description of our experimental setup, including the methodologies for generating and introducing noise on control pulses and the techniques used for fidelity measurement.
-Our results (Sect.~\ref{sec:results}) show good agreement with the theoretical models, demonstrating clear correlations between the characteristics of control noise and the fidelity of quantum states.
+In Sec.~\ref{Section:SSEEqn}, we briefly discuss the relevant analytic results of Ref.~\cite{ssetheory}, which are experimentally verified in this work.
+In subsequent sections (Secs.~\ref{section:Experiment},\ref{sec:ExperimentalVerification}), we provide a detailed description of our experimental setup, including the methodologies for generating and introducing noise on control pulses and the techniques used for fidelity measurement.
+Our results (Sec.~\ref{sec:results}) show good agreement with the theoretical models, demonstrating clear correlations between the characteristics of control noise and the fidelity of quantum states.
 These findings enhance our understanding of noise influence and can serve as guidelines or benchmarks for more reliable quantum computing technologies.